 Smart Growth Regional Development Charge Reduction Program

-In October 2021, Regional Council approved an extension to the Smart Growth Regional Development Charges Reduction Program to Oct.
-1, 2024.
+On Sept.
+26, 2024, Regional Council approved a motion to extend the Smart Growth Regional Development Charges Reduction Program to April 1, 2026.

 Program overview